KifaaTwin/kifaa/README.md

 - PDF
 - DOCX

+---

 ## Main User Flow

-1. Register or log in.
+1. The user registers or logs in.
-2. Upload a CV file.
+2. The user uploads a CV file or creates the career profile manually.
+3. The system analyzes the CV or submitted profile data.
-3. Review the extracted job title and skills.
+4. The system extracts the job title, skills, and career-related information.
+5. The user reviews the extracted information in the preview page.
-4. Confirm the career profile.
+6. The user confirms the career profile.
-5. View the Digital Twin dashboard.
+7. The Digital Twin dashboard is generated.
-6. Check current skills and missing skills.
+8. The dashboard displays current skills, missing skills, readiness score, and statistics.
-7. Open recommended courses for missing skills.
+9. The user can open recommended courses for missing skills.
-8. Simulate the impact of learning a missing skill.
+10. The user can simulate the impact of learning a missing skill.
-9. Mark a skill as completed.
+11. The user can mark a skill or course as completed.
-10. Re-analyze the CV when needed.
-11. Edit the career profile manually if needed.
+12. The user can edit the career profile or re-analyze the CV when needed.
-12. Weekly job market sync updates newly in-demand missing skills.
+13. The weekly job market sync updates newly in-demand missing skills.

+---

+## AI Features

+Kifa’a uses AI to support the main career analysis features.

+AI is used for:

+- CV content analysis
+- Job title extraction
+- Skill extraction
+- Market skill generation
+- Missing skill detection support
+- Weekly job market skill updates
+- Course recommendation generation
+- Filtering and improving recommended learning resources

+The AI features require valid OpenAI API keys in the `.env` file.

+Without valid OpenAI keys, the application can still run, but AI-based features such as CV analysis, market skill generation, weekly sync, and course recommendations will not work correctly.

 ---